-this Vote’s in Your Court page is a resource for voters regarding judges and judicial elections.
-It has the Guide for Florida Voters, an easy-to-read, nonpartisan brochure about the courts, the role of judges and the merit retention process.
+The Vote’s in Your Court is a resource for voters regarding judges and judicial elections.
+It includes the “Guide for Florida Voters,” an easy-to-read, nonpartisan brochure about the courts, the role of judges and the merit retention process.

-The 2018 Guide for Florida Voters answers questions such as:
+Guide for Florida Voters

 - What is the difference between a county and circuit court judge and an appellate judge?

 - Why is it important to vote in judicial elections and merit retention elections?

 Printed guides available in both English and Spanish are distributed to supervisors of elections offices and public libraries across the state.